 [ http://pillowlab.princeton.edu/teaching/statneuro2018/slides/slides07_encodingmodels.pdf ]

-For the T2 Exercise 1 plot, the likelihood image wonât follow changes you make to sigma
+For the T2 Exercise 1 plot, the likelihood image wonât follow changes you make to sigma in the likelihood function.
+The plotting code uses its own likelihood calculation with sigma=1.
+You can set sigma in the plotting function.

-We were confused why the plots stayed the same with different sigma
+We were confused why the plots stayed the same with different sigma!

 What are the Frequentist and Bayesian frameworks mentioned in the W1D3 outro video?
 Dr. Wei mentions that MLE is from the frequentist framework.
 Maximum a posteriori (MAP) estimation is MLE with the addition of a prior probability term (prior*p(params|data).
 Does this mean that the Frequentist framework is subsumed by the Bayesian framework?
 Are there good resources for understanding these âcompetingâ frameworks?